0x2c7/ruby_jard/website/docs/roadmap.md

 ### Milestone: Make the interfaces interactive

 Ruby Jard now serves well for all debugging use case.
 But it becomes floated, hard to use, and maybe just not "click" for the user.
-This version focuses on improve userability, stability, bugs, tweak small details.
-So that, after this version, Ruby Jard is just pleasant to use.
+This version focuses on improving usability, stability, bugs, tweak small details.
+So, after this version, Ruby Jard is just pleasant to use.

 - Navigate between panels.
 - Collapsible and expandable variable inspection.